Cervical collars – why do they help some people and not others?

 Our office is conveniently located approximately 30 minutes from Southwest Florida International Airport (RSW) and within 1-3 hours of most patients driving from south Florida.
 If you are visiting from out of town and staying in the area for a few days, we hope you will experience some of the beauty that this area has to offer.
-We understand and appreciate the great distances that our patients travel to get to our clinics and we are pleased to give our recommendations to help make your trip as smooth as possible.
+We understand and appreciate the great distances that our patients travel to get to our clinic and we are pleased to give our recommendations to help make your trip as smooth as possible.

 How do I know if I’m a good candidate?
 Can I get help now?

-Just like you, we want to make sure you are a good fit for our clinics ahead of your appointment.
+Just like you, we want to make sure you are a good fit for our clinic ahead of your appointment.
 We value your time and we also schedule a lot of time with our providers and team to accommodate your visit.
 Many of the patients who require our specialists’ care are traveling from out of the state and internationally, but even if you are located within a few hours of our clinic, we want to make sure you are a good fit for us first.
 Please contact us using the form on this page.

 1 Muzin S, Isaac Z, Walker J, El Abd O, Baima J. When should a cervical collar be used to treat neck pain?.
 Current Reviews in Musculoskeletal Medicine.
 2008 Jun;1(2):114.
 [Google Scholar]